thesunpandey/100_Days_Of_Python/README.md

 # 100_Days_Of_Python
-Mastering Python by building 100 projects in 100 days.
-Learning data science, automation, building websites, games and apps.!
+Mastered Python by building 100 projects in 100 days.

+Learnt data science, automation, websites building, games and apps.!

 100 days, 1 hour per day, learnt to build 1 project per day.

 Throughout this comprehensive course, I covered a massive amount of tools and technologies, including:

 Python 3 - the latest version of Python